rektile/MySec/README.md

 # MySec
-This repo is made for me to make tools which a lot of pentesters use in the real world.
-We might use these tools but some of us dont actually know what is going on under the hood.
-Here i try to remake some tools i have a better understanding of what's going on.
+The purpose of this repository is to recreate commonly used penetration testing tools in order to gain a deeper understanding of how they work.
+While these tools are often used by penetration testers, some individuals may not fully understand the underlying mechanics.
+By remaking these tools, this repository aims to provide a hands-on and in-depth exploration of the tools' functionality and ultimately improve proficiency and effectiveness in their usage.

 # Scanners